LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 You can learn more about external adapters [here](https://docs.chain.link/chainlink-nodes/external-adapters/external-adapters), and find the list of Chainlink-provided external adapters [here](https://github.com/smartcontractkit/external-adapters-js/tree/main/packages/sources).

+## Learn More

+To learn more about how Chainlink's direct request model works, visit our [Direct Request Guide](/knowledgebase/Direct-Request-Guide) in our knowledgebase.

 ## Troubleshooting

 Having technical difficulties with your request?
-Check out our [Job Troubleshooting Guide](/faq/Chainlink-Users?id=job-troubleshooting).
+Check out our [Troubleshooting Guide](/knowledgebase/Chainlink-Users-FAQ?id=direct-request-job-troubleshooting) for direct request jobs.

 ## Need more help?
 * Join our [Discord](https://discord.gg/AJ66pRz4) for the fastest assistance with your request.
 We are happy to support custom data requests as well!
-* Check out our [Chainlink User FAQ](/faq/Chainlink-Users "FAQ - Chainlink Data Consumers") for common questions asked to us by our customers.
+* Check out our [Chainlink User FAQ](/knowledgebase/Chainlink-Users-FAQ "FAQ - Chainlink Data Consumers") for common questions asked to us by our customers.